kaizencycle/Kaizen-OS/INTEGRATION_SUMMARY.md

 **Integration completed successfully!** 🎉

-All your repositories are now part of the Civic OS monorepo while maintaining their individual identities and histories.
+All your repositories are now part of the Kaizen OS monorepo while maintaining their individual identities and histories.
 You can now develop all components together in a unified environment.